nathanfanelli/tiger-page/README.md

 # tiger-page
-This is a simple, 2-column responsive page.
+This is a simple two column responsive layout.